redislabs-training/ru202/README.md

 ```

 If this command outputs `True`, then you are setup and ready to run the example code as described in the course materials.

+## Questions?

+If you have questions about this repository, you can chat with our teaching assistants on the [Redis University Discord Server](https://discord.gg/3wseBzw).